 (5) A court may adjourn a means inquiry.

-(6) At a means inquiry in the Magistrates Court a person who is not a lawyer and who is an employee of, or under the control or direction of —
+(6) At a means inquiry in the Magistrates Court a person who is not a legal practitioner and who is an employee of, or under the control or direction of —

 (a) the judgment creditor; or

-(b) the judgment creditor’s lawyer,
+(b) the judgment creditor’s legal practitioner,

-may appear on behalf of the judgment creditor, despite the Legal Practice Act 2003 section 123.
+may appear on behalf of the judgment creditor, despite the Legal Profession Act 2008 section 12.

 (7) A means inquiry in the Magistrates Court may be conducted in the absence of the judgment creditor, the judgment creditor’s lawyer, and a person referred to in subsection (6), if the judgment creditor, before the inquiry, asks the court to itself examine the judgment debtor for the purposes of determining the matters listed in section 26.